hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 </table>

 note:
-Sealed Types in Final status is expected in JDK 17, but hasn't officially been annouced yet.
+Sealed Types in Final status is expected in JDK 17, but hasn't officially been announced yet.